doar-e/doar-e.github.io/content/articles/reverse-engineering/2021-04-09-reverse-engineering-tcpip.markdown

 - nh = 60 -> Ipv6pReceiveDestinationOptions
 ```

 Demuxer can expose a callback routine for parsing which I called `Parse`.
 The `Parse` method receives a `Packet` and it is free to update its state; for example to grab the `NextHeader` that is needed to know how to parse the next layer.
-This is what `Ipv6pReceiveFragmentList` looks like (which is the `Parse` callback defined for the fragmentation header demuxer):
+This is what `Ipv6pReceiveFragmentList` looks like (`Ipv6FragmentDemux.Parse`):

 <center>![ida1](/images/reverse_engineering_tcpip/ida2.png)</center>